 \begin{proof} As $(T,\alpha)$ is irredundant, our assumption that the sets $\alpha(\vec F_t)$ are stars is tantamount to saying that the families $(\alpha(\ve)\mid \ve\in\vec F_t)$ are multistars.
 In other words, the $S$-trees which $(T,\alpha)$ induces on its maximal stars, the subtrees consisting of a fixed node~$t$ and the neighbours of~$t$, are order-respecting.
 As the relation~$\le$ is transitive, this propagates through~$\vec E(T)$ to make the entire $(T,\alpha)$ order-respecting. \end{proof}

 Note that Lemma~\ref{preservele} does not have a direct converse: order-respecting $S$-trees over stars can be redundant.
-Indeed, if the separation $\vs$ in our earlier example of~$(T_3,\alpha_3)$ is small, i.e., satisfies $\vs\le\sv$, then $(T_3,\alpha_3)$ is an order-respecting but redundant $S$-tree over stars. \footnote{This seems to contradict our earlier claim that we can easily choose the $r_i$ so as to cross pairwise.
-But if $\vs$ is small, we cannot: then $\vri < \vs\le\sv > \rvj$ for all~$i,j$.
-Note that $\vri$ is trivial here, and $\rvj$ co-trivial.} \COMMENT{} See~\cite[Lemma 6.3]{TreeSets} for more details on how the orderings on $\vec E(T)$ and its $\alpha$-image in~$\vS$ are related or not.
+Indeed, if the separation $\vs$ in our earlier example of~$(T_3,\alpha_3)$ is small, i.e., satisfies $\vs\le\sv$, then $(T_3,\alpha_3)$ is an order-respecting but redundant $S$-tree over stars. \COMMENT{} \COMMENT{} See~\cite[Lemma 6.3]{TreeSets} for more details on how the orderings on $\vec E(T)$ and its $\alpha$-image in~$\vS$ are related or not.

 Two edges of an irredundant $S$-tree over stars cannot have orientations that point towards each other and map to the same separation, unless this is trivial:

 \begin{LEM} {\rm \cite{TreeSets}}\COMMENT{} Let $(T,\alpha)$ be an irredundant \COMMENT{} $S$-tree over a set $\F$ of stars.
 Let $e,f$ be distinct edges of~$T$ with orientations $\ve < \vf$ such that $\alpha(\ve) = \alpha(\fv) =:\vr$.
 Then $\vr$ is trivial.